Adaptive Silviculture for Climate Change - Chippewa National Forest

 What approach best prepares forest ecosystems for climate change?
-For forest managers throughout the Nation, the question isn’t about how to manage forests in the future but rather what can they be doing today to adapt forests to observed changes in habitat suitability of tree species.
+For forest managers throughout the Nation, the question isn’t about how to manage forests in the future but rather what can they be doing today to adapt forests to observed changes in habitat suitability of tree species, changes in pest behavior, and increasing frequency of drought and other stressors.

-To answer that question, Forest Service scientists are partnering with universities and other federal agencies in “Adaptive Silviculture for Climate Change” (ASCC) to conduct on-the-ground, science-manager collaborative research to demonstrate what adaptation measures or tactics might be effective in preparing forest ecosystems to deal with climate change (Nagel et al 2017).
+To answer that question, Forest Service scientists are partnering with universities and other federal agencies in “Adaptive Silviculture for Climate Change” (ASCC) to conduct on-the-ground, science-manager collaborative research to demonstrate what adaptation measures or tactics might be effective in preparing forest ecosystems to deal with climate change.

 ASCC is providing a multi-region network of replicated operational-scale research sites testing ecosystem-specific climate change adaptation treatments.
+(Learn about our related research at Dartmouth College Second College Grant in New Hampshire.)
 The partnership includes introducing conceptual tools and processes to integrate climate change considerations into management.

 In Northern Minnesota, the 3,000-acre Cutfoot Experimental Forest is the first of five research sites associated with the ASCC partnership.
 Brian Palik, MN-ASCC project lead, and a team of natural resource specialists and researchers developed a set of desired future conditions, objectives, and tactics for the Cutfoot Experimental Forest based on three climate adaptation approaches: